apalbright/thelittledataset/content/post/ct-pretrial-descriptives.md

 # 4. How long do people stay in jail pretrial?

-Recall, you can get out of pretrial detention if you pay bond or if your case is disposed -- that is, your case is dismissed, you plea out (~95% of the time), you go to trial, etc. Over the 46,722 observations of jail stay (excluding people who never got out and subsetting to those with stable demographics), the duration of a pretrial jail stay^[I count how many times defendants are in the data for a given admission date.] ranges from 1 to 1,038 days, with a mean of 64 days and a median of 28 days.
+Recall, you can get out of pretrial detention if you pay bond or if your case is disposed -- that is, your case is dismissed, you plead out (~95% of the time), you go to trial, etc. Over the 46,722 observations of jail stay (excluding people who never got out and subsetting to those with stable demographics), the duration of a pretrial jail stay^[I count how many times defendants are in the data for a given admission date.] ranges from 1 to 1,038 days, with a mean of 64 days and a median of 28 days.
 (That is a median of 4 weeks.)

 Let's plot the distribution of length of jail stay.
 Again, I use a `log10` transformation for the x-axis due to the extreme values present in the data.